Share/Learn

 Targets

 The last element of a success criterion is the target.
-It states the value on the measure that indicates whether the anchor's status meets expectation as defined by the goal—e.g., 25 work process standards documented, $5,000,000 in cost savings realized, “expenditures do not exceed budget” or “report contains all requested information.”
-Exhibit 8 presents an example of a complete success criteria for the standards section of the goal depicted in Exhibit 2.
+It states the value on the measure that indicates whether the anchor's status meets expectation as defined by the goal—e.g., 25 work process standards documented, $5,000,000 in cost savings realized, "expenditures do not exceed budget" or "report contains all requested information."
+Exhibit 11 presents the complete statement of each success criterion named in the success criteria section of the goal depicted in Exhibit 5, above.

-Exhibit 8.
-Success Criteria for the Standards Section of the Goal Depicted in Exhibit 2
+Exhibit 11.
+Success Criteria for the Standards Section of the Goal Depicted in Exhibit 5 (continued)

 Anchor